rusenask/mirage/docs/pages/commands.rst

 Command files are used to load stub files and add behaviour to them (state, dates, etc.).

-Stubs can also be loaded and tested using individual calls to the Stub-O-Matic server using the Stubo HTTP API.
-Command files are a shorthand for the API, making it simpler to enable repeatable, automated interactions with Stub-O-Matic by grouping a set of commands together required for a particular test.
+Stubs can also be loaded and tested using individual calls to the Mirage server using the Stubo HTTP API.
+Command files are a shorthand for the API, making it simpler to enable repeatable, automated interactions with Mirage by grouping a set of commands together required for a particular test.

 Command file (YAML)